Last Updated: 25.11.2023

-No matter what skill level you’re at or how many days you have to spare, Portugal offers the perfect blend of waves, culture, weather, and good times.
-For this reason, a surf trip to this wave-rich country has become a rite of passage for scores of European wave riders.
-Many of whom choose to stay at our surf camp in Ericeira in order to maximize their odds of scoring epic conditions.
+No matter what skill level you’re at or how many days you have to spare, Portugal offers the perfect blend of perfect waves, culture, weather, and good times.
+For this reason, there is a plethora of surf camps in Portugal and a surf trip to this wave-rich country has become a rite of passage for scores of European wave riders.

 If you haven’t had a chance to visit the land of pasteis de nata and rocket-fuel espressos though, don’t despair.
-The team here at Rapture Surfcamps has got the inside scoop on what it takes to pull off the perfect surf trip to Portugal.
-Read on for more information or get in touch today to book a place at our surf house in Ericeira.
+We have got the inside scoop on what it takes to pull off the perfect surf trip to Portugal.
+Spots like Ericeira are a favourit for hundreds of surfers and here are some tips to make your trip a successful one.

 Getting from Lisbon to famous surfing areas just north of the city is pretty easy using public transport.
-With trips to Ericeira particularly effortless if you’re staying at our surf camp since we can even pick you up the airport.
+With trips to Ericeira particularly effortless if you’re staying at on of the many surf camps here.
 Want to see the rest of Portugal with boards and friends in tow though?
 Consider renting a vehicle.

 A driver’s license, passport and a credit card should be everything necessary to hire a car.
 If you’re from outside of the EU, you may also want to arrange an international driving permit, however, the need for this varies between rental companies.